bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 layout: guide

 title: "Tutorial: How to create a digital twin of your car"
-tagline: Build a telemetry app to track specific dynamic parameters of an asset, such as the mileage of a car.
+tagline: Build a telemetry app to digitally track the mileage of a car
 header: header-car.jpg
 learn: >
-    - How BigchainDB can be used to build telemetry apps to track specific dynamic parameters of an asset
+    - How BigchainDB can be used to record dynamic parameters of an asset

     - How assets can be used on BigchainDB to represent real objects

-    - How to make a `CREATE` transaction to digitally register an object on BigchainDB
+    - How to make a `CREATE` transaction to digitally register an asset on BigchainDB

     - How asset metadata is updated by using `TRANSFER` transactions to change the state of an asset (the mileage of a car in our example)
 ---